Super easy and delicious Hawaiian spicy ahi tuna poke bowl or make into temaki rolls.

-This was what I did after I dropped off both kids to school yesterday morning, went to gym and headed to do a grocery and saw this beautiful Ahi tuna steaks sitting there and I could hear it calling my name! or maybe it’s the voice inside my head that’s talking ?
+This was what I did after I dropped off both kids to school yesterday morning, went to the gym and headed to do a grocery and saw this beautiful Ahi tuna steaks sitting there and I could hear it calling my name! or maybe it’s the voice inside my head that’s talking?
 I really didn’t care and the next thing I knew, both hands were holding this Ahi.
-If you were to see me at that moment, you probably would see love in my eyes.
+If you were to see me at that moment, you probably would see the love in my eyes.
 You definitely would see that ear-to-ear grin on my face.
 I had only one goal with this Ahi steaks.
 ONE!
 That was to make poke.
 I love poke (poh-kay, means to slice/cut in Hawaiian) ever since I tasted it when we were in Maui earlier this year.
 I’ve been so obsessed with poke since then.
 Poke is originated from Hawaii and usually made with Ahi tuna.
 We could literally find poke everywhere we go in Hawaii.
 Not so much in Minnesota!
 That’s when I started to get even more obsessed.
 Great quality (or the marketing term “Sashimi Grade”) Ahi tuna is not always available and they run out quickly.
 So, me…literally running to it and quickly grabbed it this morning!

 Eating it was even more orgasmic!
-I tried to chew it slow and enjoyed every morsel of that ahi coated in delicious sauce inside my mouth.
+I tried to chew it slowly and enjoyed every morsel of that ahi coated in delicious sauce inside my mouth.
 Food porn at its best!
 My husband said “Food porn?”
 Yes, the term I learned from Instagram.

 I would have added ogonori seaweed and avocado slices in the rice bowl, but you see, I did not plan for this.
 It happened in a flash of light.
 The sight of Ahi and me grabbing it without thinking.
 I just have to make use of it using whatever I had in the fridge.
 But, it still turned out AH-MAH-ZINGG.
 I decided to make hand rolls (temaki rolls) with it!
 Why not!
 Ice cream cones…move aside please!